unbounce/iidy/README.md

 ### MacOS: Binary Install via Homebrew

 Use Unbounce's custom Homebrew Tap to install iidy.
+This is the preferred method for macos.

 ```
 brew tap unbounce/homebrew-taps